 The Chaco Golden Knee Tarantula (Grammostola pulchripes) is a New World terrestrial species.
 They’re endemic to Paraguay and Argentina, where they live in the grasslands.
 This spider is best known for its long lifespan, large size, and beautiful color pattern.
 Their primary color is black with yellow spots on their legs, which is how they got their name.

-If you’re considering adding this species to your collection or would simply like to learn more about them, you’ve come to the right place because today we’ll go over everything you need to know about these fantastic tarantulas!
+If you’re considering adding a Chaco Golden Knee Tarantula to your collection or would simply like to learn more about them, you’ve come to the right place because today we’ll go over everything you need to know about these fantastic tarantulas!

 - 1 Chaco Golden Knee Care Sheet